xgr-network/XGR/docs/mcp/XGR-MCP-Setup-and-Configuration.md

 busy_timeout = 5000
 ```

-Reservation and rate-limit operations use immediate transactions.
+Reservation and rate-limit operations use transactional locking.

-### Storage permissions
+A grant already recorded as `broadcast` must not simply be sent again.

+The service first reconciles its transaction receipt.

+---

+# Starter-gas storage permissions

-The service user needs:
+The service user requires:

 - read and write access to the SQLite file,
-- create access in its parent directory,
+- create access in the database parent directory,
 - read access to application files,
-- access to the configured environment file.
+- access to the configured environment.

 Example: